 Inspired by classic packaging, we produced an e-cigarette brand design that contributed to a successful new product launch.

-After the ban on smoking in public came into force in the UK, first in Scotland, followed by the rest of the UK the following year, sales of electronic cigarettes, or e-cigarettes, boomed.
+After the ban on smoking in public came into force in the UK a few years ago, first in Scotland, followed by the rest of the UK the following year, sales of electronic cigarettes, or e-cigarettes, boomed.

 Ultracig asked us to create a new electronic cigarette brand design, including the design of their logo in various formats and contexts, and also various packaging designs, including reusable e-cigarette packs and disposable blister packs.